smacz42/BU_Node/README.md

 ```

 Then, go into the inventory's `group_vars` and adjust the IP address variables under `bu_node_rpc_server` accordingly.
 Finally set the hostnames under `bu_nodes` and `webservers` accordingly.

+Right now, `inventory/prod` is configured to be a single host setup, and the `inventory/dev` is configured to be a multi-host setup.

 # Network